-1. Stabilize Existing Markets

-- a.
-Engage with commodity organizations/associations to stay current. - b.
-Work with other agencies to determine metrics to gauge market conditions.
+- 1. Stabilize Existing Markets - a.
+Engage with commodity organizations/associations to stay current and conduct outreach - b.
+Offer programs and activities to help organizations/associations meet the goals they deem important to their members. - c.
+Work with other public and private agencies to determine metrics to gauge market conditions.